sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+09 Mar 2009 - Bugfix: thumbnails not updating on file load

 08 Mar 2009 - Side panel is now tabbed to select between thumbnails and a "tree"
               view of all Notes (new feature) for each tab.